Honorary Awards

 In addition to being an outstanding scientist and public educator, Professor McLaren was also admired as a role model and mentor to young scientists.
 Ever patient and nurturing, she maintained a strong desire to see others succeed.
 Because of that and as a result of her untimely passing in 2007, Hans Clevers, with Executive Board support, recommended that the International Society of Differentiation pay tribute to her life in a notable and lasting manner.
 As such, in honor of Anne McLaren and the innumerable contributions she made throughout her life, especially her support for younger scientists, the Board approved an Anne McLaren named-lecture to be featured at the international meetings of the ISD.
 This award is given specifically to an outstanding mid-career developmental biologist.

-Anne McLaren Award Recipients
+Anne McLaren Awardees

 Elvan Böke